apache/hudi/website/versioned_docs/version-0.12.1/faq.md

 `hbase.defaults.for.version.skip` to `true` in the `hbase-site.xml` configuration file, e.g., overwriting the config within the Cloudera manager.

+### How can I resolve the IllegalArgumentException saying `Partitions must be in the same table` when attempting to sync to a metastore?

+This will occur when capital letters are used in the table name.
+Metastores such as Hive automatically convert table names to lowercase.
+While we allow capitalization on Hudi tables, if you would like to use a metastore you may be required to use all lowercase letters.

 ## Contributing to FAQ

 A good and usable FAQ should be community-driven and crowd source questions/thoughts across everyone.